dmuzaffarkhonov/Pizza-Shop/README.md

-Pizza Shop – Vue 3 / Nuxt 3 Project
+# Pizza Shop – Vue 3 / Nuxt 4 Project

-This is a modern pizza shop web application built with Vue 3 and Nuxt 3, designed as a portfolio project.
+This is a modern pizza shop web application built with Vue 3 and Nuxt 4, designed as a portfolio project.
 It features a fully interactive product catalog, shopping cart, and user authentication system implemented using local storage (no backend API).

 Users can browse pizzas by categories, select sizes, adjust quantities, and add items to the cart.
 Orders can be placed with a delivery address, and real-time notifications inform users about successful actions or warnings using Vue Toastification.

 The project uses Pinia for state management, smooth scrolling for better navigation, and a responsive design to provide a seamless experience on both mobile and desktop devices.

 This project demonstrates frontend development skills, component-based architecture, state management, handling authentication locally, and building a fully functional e-commerce interface without relying on a backend.
 It’s a showcase of creating a complete, interactive web app entirely on the frontend.

+Design based on a free layout from a public source

 # Nuxt Minimal Starter